nightroman/PowerShellTraps/Class/Method-cannot-see-created-variable/README.md

+# Methods do not see implicitly created variables

 PowerShell variables are not always created by explicit assignments of values.
-PowerShell provides other ways like cmdlets `New-Variable`, `Set-Variable`, *Variable* provider cmdlets, PowerShell API.
+PowerShell provides other ways like cmdlets `New-Variable`, `Set-Variable`, the *Variable* provider cmdlets, PowerShell API methods.

 Such implicitly created variables may be not seen as created in PowerShell class methods.